samboy/CaulixtlaFonts/MiscFonts/Kilroy/Kilroy9/README.md

 other as, say “I” and “l” in Georgia, Noto Serif, Cambria, Constancia, or pretty much any serif typeface.
 That said, there is some value in having “I” be even more distinct from “l”, so I will keep this work.

+In addition, the italic “f” is an oblique instead of a true italic --- I find the tail on italic “f” in Roboto serif a bit off putting.